The dynamic allocation problem

 Make sure you migrate to the managed types incrementally and thoroughly test your code before even considering deploying to the mainnet.

-You can use the mxpy contract report
+You can use the sc-meta report

 command to verify whether your contract still requires dynamic allocation or not.